ondra-vaic/Steering-AI-Documentation/docs/5_documentation-defaults/2_queries/neighbor-queries/1_kd-tree-knn.md

 This implementation has generally more stable framerate which does not depend on `MaxNeighborDistance` a lot, therefore it is generally a good default.
 However, in some scenarios [`SpacialHashKNNJobWrapper`](/docs/documentation-defaults/queries/neighbor-queries/spacial-hash-knn) can provide better performance, proper profiling is always necessary.

-*The code is based on public github repository [link] by [].*
+*The code is based on public [github repository](https://github.com/ArthurBrussee/KNN) by [ArthurBrussee](https://github.com/ArthurBrussee).*

 :::tip
-Neighbor queries can easily cost most of the resources needed to run a steering system.
+[Neighbor queries](/docs/documentation-core/queries/neighbor_queries/overview) can easily cost most of the resources needed to run a steering system.
 Try to limit the `MaxNumNeighbors` to minimum.
 :::